ysBach/SNU_AOclass/Assignments/Proj01-Preprocessor.md

 In this project, you will make a set of functions and scripts.

+Please submit a simple report (including the code, showing *some* results, and giving simple explanations) which you think the TA can evaluate whether you finished the task appropriately.
+You may need to re-use these in your final report.

+You may refer to the presentation material from this repo (the first lecture material of the TA seminar).

+You don't need to answer all the questions separately.
+But all these processes are essential to get the final result of this project.
+Thus, please regard these items (Problems) as checklist: You don't have to make an answer sheet like "answer to number 1: blahblah".
+Just make codes which work well, and present the results.

 ## Problems [80 pt]

 Download your raw FITS files from https://sao.snu.ac.kr (as we learned in the class).
 If you don't have any data, you can just test with other teams' data sets, and utilize the code for your data when you acquire it.